The mofo guide to | Riesling

 A great riesling ticks all the boxes - it’s versatile, food friendly and age-worthy.
 From bone dry to incredibly sweet, it can be vibrant, floral, fruity and light, or rich and complex - even anywhere in between.
 Now’s the time to get in too, right before the market catches on and prices rise to match the incredible quality that’s on our doorstep.

-Let’s dive into the wonderful world of Germany’s greatest gift to the world.
+Let’s dive into Germany’s greatest gift to the world.

 Why mofos like riesling